F.C. Motagua: Supporters

 Motagua has many supporters throughout Honduras.
-Motagua has one Barra Brava and three other supporters' groups.
+Motagua has one barra brava and three other supporters' groups.
 The barra brava is "Los Revolucionarios del Motagua 1928", who call themselves "La Revo".
 This fan group has "bandas" or smaller groups inside La Revo such as (from Tegucigalpa) "Los Fuser", "Los Dementes", "Escuadron 57", "Comando 21", "Los Poltershe", "Irreverentes", "Capone", "Infernales", "Danger's", "Anarkia", etc. (from Comayagua) "C26", (from San Pedro Sula) "Los Del Norte", (from La Ceiba) "Revo Ceiba", (from Choluteca) "Revo Choluteca", (from El Progreso) "Revo Progreso", (from Siguatepeque) "Revo Sigua".
 All of the "bandas" hang "mantas" or huge pieces of cloth saying their banda's name inside the stadium.
 They also hang one with the barra's website and many of Che Guevara.
-Matches from Motagua against Olimpia it's illegal to hang these mantas because some of the members go to steal them and cause great scandal so police prefer banning this.
-La Revo don't cause many scandals between other barras bravas in Honduras only with Olimpia's Ultra Fiel.
-Throughout 2006–07 La Revo had problems with Marathon's Furia Verde but they came to peace under the same belief in all of Honduras.
-"Por Una Honduras Libre De Chucos" which translates to "For a Honduras free of Dirtbags" (Chucos being Olimpia).
-Marathon, Real España and Motagua's barra bravas all have a manta with this phrase.
+At matches from Motagua against Olimpia, it is illegal to hang these mantas because some of the members steal them, so police have banned this.